From the 1850’s to the 1880’s

-"we came upon two horses hobbled in the scrub,
+"We came upon two horses hobbled in the scrub,

 about twelve miles from Forbes, near Billibong Creek.
 We watched the horses for